 Net Price: $9,358

 #19 Shepherd University

 Shepherd University was established in 1871, and by 1930 it had become the training ground for future educators.
 Since that time, the school has expanded to offer over 90 academic programs to its 3,700+ student population.
 The school’s top programs include Nursing Education, Business Administration, Secondary Education, Biology, Recreation and Sport Studies, Elementary Education, Psychology, Art, and Computer Information Sciences.
-Situated with a beautiful view of the the Potomac River, Shepherd University is only 90 minutes from Baltimore and Washington, D.C., positioning the campus in a prime location.
+Situated with a beautiful view of the Potomac River, Shepherd University is only 90 minutes from Baltimore and Washington, D.C., positioning the campus in a prime location.
 The school is also home to the Contemporary American Theater Festival, an annual festival that celebrates the works of American playwrights.
-Combined with a low tuition, a small class size and student/faculty ratio, and a vibrant campus life, Shepherd University is a solid choice for a small, affordable college.
+Combined with low tuition, small class size and student/faculty ratio, and vibrant campus life, Shepherd University is a solid choice for a small, affordable college.

 Net Price: $9,352